cvanaret/Uno/interfaces/Python/README.md

-## Uno's Python bindings
+## Uno

+Uno is a solver for nonlinearly constrained optimization that unifies Lagrange-Newton (essentially **SQP** and **interior-point**) methods.
+It breaks them down into a set of building blocks (e.g., strategies to compute descent directions and techniques to enforce globalization).

-Uno's Python bindings allows you to solve an optimization model described by callback functions.
+`unopy`, Uno's Python interface, allows you to solve an optimization model described by callback functions.
-The Python module `unopy` is compiled via the command `make unopy` using pybind11, and is (for the moment) installed via `make install`.

 ## Example

-An implementation example of the Hock-Schittkowski model [hs015](https://vanderbei.princeton.edu/ampl/nlmodels/hs/hs015.mod) is available in the file [example_hs015.c](https://github.com/cvanaret/Uno/blob/main/interfaces/Python/example/example_hs015.py).
+An implementation example of the Hock-Schittkowski model [hs015](https://vanderbei.princeton.edu/ampl/nlmodels/hs/hs015.mod) is available in the file [example_hs015.py](https://github.com/cvanaret/Uno/blob/main/interfaces/Python/example/example_hs015.py).

 ### Building an optimization model